Zezombye/blog/articles/pascalswager.md

 However, God is not human, and so we cannot transpose our knowledge about humans to God.

-Moreover, we cannot use epistemic knowledge to tilt the balance one side or the other: a common refutation to the [problem of evil](https://en.wikipedia.org/wiki/Problem_of_evil) is that God can be good nevertheless, as God has access to knowledge we don't have, and thus we cannot judge him.
+Moreover, we cannot use epistemic knowledge to tilt the balance to one side or the other: a common refutation to the [problem of evil](https://en.wikipedia.org/wiki/Problem_of_evil) is that God can be good nevertheless, as God has access to knowledge we don't have, and thus we cannot judge him.
 But this argument works both ways: as we cannot judge God, we cannot say he is good any more than we can say he is evil.
 Just like an amateur trying to judge the chess move of a grandmaster, we are completely unable to determine whether God could be good or evil.

 Consider a situation where you go to a friend's house.
 You sit on the couch, and their pet comes next to the couch.
 In general, you will feel much more at ease if your friend has a cat, rather than if your friend has a pitbull.
 Why is that?